-Designed for teachers and academics in higher and further education, this course investigates and applies contemporary and innovative teaching strategies to enhance the effectiveness of your teaching, and engage and excite your students in their learning.
+Designed for teachers and academics in higher and further education, this course will enhance your teaching with modern, innovative strategies.
+You'll become a more-effective teacher, with new skills to engage and excite your students.

-You'll acquire new skills through a combination of theory and practical assignments, in a blended and flexible mode of optional face-to-face workshops and required online activities.
-You'll develop these skills in the context of our inquiry-led approach to learning, which encourages you to investigate topics relevant to your own teaching.
+Learning through a combination of theory and practical assignments, you'll have the option of attending workshops to support your required online activities.
+You'll develop skills with our inquiry-led approach to learning, which encourages you to investigate topics relevant to your own teaching.

 When applying for positions in tertiary education, this qualification will attest to your teaching capabilities, and demonstrate that your teaching knowledge aligns with the Higher Education Academy (HEA) Fellowship.

 Victoria University teaching staff are subsidised in their study of this course; with endorsement from their College or School, no tuition or amenities fees will be required.

 From 2021, this course will be delivered in four-week mode, which means you study one unit (subject) at a time over four weeks, rather than juggling several units at once.
 And with its focused timetables and smaller, collaborative classes, VU’s Block Model gives you more time to connect with your peers, lecturers and industry partners, helping you to build strong professional networks.

 The VU Block Model has improved our student results and engagement, and has won multiple international awards for innovation and excellence.

 As a postgraduate student you might want to take up one of many opportunities to further develop your academic language and study skills.
 VU’s Learning Hubs are welcoming spaces where you can improve your study and employability skills.

 We offer maths, writing, careers and English-language advice, 24/7 online, and show you effective ways to study and manage your time.

 - peer mentoring